Circular Trace Reconstruction: Introduction

 \subsection{Motivation and Relation to Other Work}

 From a theoretical perspective, circular trace reconstruction can bring many novel insights to the theory of reconstruction algorithms, some of which may be useful even in the standard trace reconstruction problem.
 For instance, the proof of Theorem \ref{WorstCaseThm} combines analytic, statistical, and combinatorial approaches as in previous trace reconstruction papers, but now also uses ideas from number theory and results about cyclotomic integers.
-To the best of our knowledge, this paper is the first paper on trace reconstruction that utilizes number theoretic ideas, though there is work on other problems about cyclic strings that uses ideas from number theory.
-Also, Lemma \ref{Contiguous} shows a way to recover all contiguous sequences in the original string of length $O(\log n)$ for arbitrary circular strings, which is a new result even in the linear case (concurrent with \cite{ChenDLSS20}) and has applications to problems in linear trace reconstruction (as done in \cite{ChenDLSS20}).
+To the best of our knowledge, this paper is the first paper on trace reconstruction to utilize number theoretic ideas, though there is work on other problems about cyclic strings that uses ideas from number theory.
+Also, Lemma \ref{Contiguous} shows a way to recover all contiguous sequences in the original string of length $O(\log n)$ for arbitrary circular strings, which is a new result even in the linear case (concurrent with \cite{ChenDLSS20}) and has applications to problems in linear trace reconstruction as well (as done in \cite{ChenDLSS20}).

 From an applications perspective, trace reconstruction is closely related to the multiple sequence alignment problem in computational biology.
 In the multiple sequence alignment problem, one is given DNA sequences from several related organisms, and the goal is to align the sequences to determine what mutations each descendant underwent from their common ancestor: the trace reconstruction problem is analogous to actually recovering the common ancestor.
-See \cite{BatuKKM04} for more about the relation between multiple sequence alignment and trace reconstruction.
+One can learn more about trace reconstruction's relation to the multiple sequence alignment problem (as well as to various other problems in computational biology) via the recent survey \cite{BioSurvey}.

 The multiple sequence alignment problem is also a key motivation for studying circular trace reconstruction.
 Many important types of DNA, such as mitochondrial DNA in humans and other eukaryotes, chloroplast DNA, bacterial DNA, and DNA in plasmids, are predominantly circular (see, e.g., \cite[pp. 313, 397, 516-517]{Campbell}, or \cite{Wikipedia}).
 Therefore, understanding circular trace reconstruction could prove useful in reconstructing ancestral sequences for mitochondrial or bacterial DNA.
 Another problem in computational biology that trace reconstruction may be applicable to is the DNA Data Storage problem, where data is stored in DNA and can be recovered through sequencing, though the stored DNA may mutate over time \cite{ChurchGK12, OrganickAC18}.
 Recently, long-term DNA data storage in plasmids has been successfully researched \cite{NguyenPP18}, which further motivates the study of circular trace reconstruction.